SmithsonianWorkshops/workshop-slides/intro_slides.md

 * Go to the EtherPad

-* Add your name, unit, and your favorite type of cookie (or other sweet treat) under Attendance Day 1
+* Add your name, unit, and answer the icebreaker question under Attendance for today

 ---